wp-cli/handbook/installing.md

 **As part of a project**

-Add the following line to your projects `composer.json` file:
+Add the following line to your project's `composer.json` file:

     "require" : {
     	"wp-cli/wp-cli-bundle": "*"